 As implemented by NSHE, under the FFCRA, an employee qualifies for paid sick time if the employee is unable to work (or unable to telework) due to an eligible need for leave.
-The Department of Human Resources is now accepting requests for alternative work arrangements and/or leave for employees that meet one of the following criteria:
+The Department of Human Resources accepts requests for alternative work arrangements and/or leave for employees that meet one of the following criteria:

-- 1. The employee is subject to a Federal, State, or local quarantine or isolation order related to COVID-19; - 2.
-The employee has been advised by a health care provider to self-quarantine related to COVID-19 (a health care provider has advised the employee to stay home or otherwise quarantine as the provider believes the employee may have COVID-19 or is particularly vulnerable to COVID-19); - 3.
-The employee is experiencing COVID-19 symptoms and is seeking a medical diagnosis; - 4.
-The employee is caring for an individual who: a. is subject to a Federal, State, or local quarantine or isolation order related to COVID-19 or - b. has been advised by a health care provider to self-quarantine related to COVID-19 (a health care provider has advised the individual to stay home or otherwise quarantine as the provider believes the individual may have COVID-19 or is particularly vulnerable to COVID-19); - 5.
-The employee is caring for their child(ren) whose school or place of care is closed (or childcare provider is unavailable) due to COVID-19 related reasons; and/or - 6.
-The employee is experiencing any other substantially similar condition specified by the U.S. Department of Health and Human Services.

-An employee who does not fall within any of the six (6) reasons may request a reasonable accommodation under the ADA or may request leave under the FMLA through the University's established processes.
+- The employee is subject to a Federal, State, or local quarantine or isolation order related to COVID-19; - The employee has been advised by a health care provider to self-quarantine related to COVID-19 (a health care provider has advised the employee to stay home or otherwise quarantine as the provider believes the employee may have COVID-19 or is particularly vulnerable to COVID-19); - The employee is experiencing COVID-19 symptoms and is seeking a medical diagnosis; - The employee is caring for an individual who: - is subject to a Federal, State, or local quarantine or isolation order related to COVID-19 or - has been advised by a health care provider to self-quarantine related to COVID-19 (a health care provider has advised the individual to stay home or otherwise quarantine as the provider believes the individual may have COVID-19 or is particularly vulnerable to COVID-19); - The employee is caring for their child(ren) whose school or place of care is closed (or childcare provider is unavailable) due to COVID-19 related reasons; and/or - The employee is experiencing any other substantially similar condition specified by the U.S. Department of Health and Human Services. - An employee who does not fall within any of the six (6) reasons may request a reasonable accommodation under the ADA or may request leave under the FMLA through the University's established processes; - Due to travel restrictions in 2020, virtual interviews for second interviews or "campus interviews" should be used in lieu of face-to-face interviews.
+The format for interviewing candidates must be the same whenever possible.
+After a selection of one finalist has been made, an invitation to campus may be granted, prior to an offer being made.
+Deans/Vice Presidents must approve campus visits for the final candidate. - For onsite interviews/visits, all necessary precautions including social distancing, wearing of face coverings, limiting attendance, and building, campus, and state specified required precautions are to be followed. - Interview with open forums should be done virtually.